 - User manual

 The G9x comes with two interchangeable grips (the Wide Load Grip and Precision grip).
-The Wide Load Grip provides a wider surface with a thumb rest for extra comfort which is necessary for long hours of gaming.
+The Wide Load Grip provides a broader surface with a thumb rest for extra comfort, which is necessary for long hours of gaming.
 The Precision grip gives the user a narrower surface in exchange for more accurate control over the mouse.
 The Wide Load Grip will suit users with generally larger hands, and the Precision grip, for those with smaller hands.

 The G9x also comes with a weight-tuning system and cartridges to increase the weight of the mouse up to an additional 28g.
 This is great for those who’re accustomed to using either a lighter or a heavier mouse.
-It really boils down to a matter of personal preference.
+It boils down to a matter of personal preference.

-The plug-and-play mouse supports Windows XP, Vista, 7 and Windows 8 out of the box.
+The plug-and-play mouse supports Windows XP, Vista, Seven and Windows 8 out of the box.
 It is compatible with any USB 2.0 or 3.0 ports.
 A LogitechSetPoint software is included for those who wish to customize the profiles available on the mouse.

 Price and Comparison

-At the price of $79.99, the mouse is considered pricey compared to other gaming mice from more established brands like Razer and SteelSeries.
+At the amount of $79.99, the mouse is considered pricey compared to other gaming mice from more established brands like Razer and SteelSeries.
 However, the G9x does give an extra advantage of customization compared to any other mice.
 During this review, I had often switched between the two interchangeable grips for different types of games to suit my preferences.
-I found that the Wide Load Grip is best for RTS games whereby I had to keep my hand glued to the mouse for the entire games, which usually lasts about 30 minutes to an hour.
-The Wide Load Grip allowed me to rest my palm comfortably on the mouse the whole time and I could go on long gaming sessions continuously, which was great.
-The Precision grip is best used for FPS games where the matches are way shorter in general and you can take breaks in between (Call of Duty or Counterstrike: GO comes to mind).
+I found that the Wide Load Grip is best for RTS games, whereby I had to keep my hand glued to the mouse for the entire games, which usually lasts about 30 minutes to an hour.
+The Wide Load Grip allowed me to rest my palm comfortably on the mouse the whole time, and I could go on long gaming sessions continuously, which was great.
+The Precision grip is best used for FPS games where the matches are way shorter in general, and you can take breaks in between (Call of Duty or Counterstrike: GO comes to mind).
 A reduced surface volume using the Precision grip also allows for rapid movement and accuracy.
 This option to switch between a palm grip and a claw grip at my liking is not something offered by many other brands of mice.